yuewang-math/starter-academic/content/publication/2019-Li-Y-JMS/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Nonlinear Analysis: Real World Applications*"
+publication: "*Journal of Mathematical Study*"
-publication_short: NONRWA
+publication_short: J. Math.
+Study

-abstract: By means of an equivalent non-local boundary condition, and noting a hidden regularity of solution on the boundary with end mass, the authors use a constructive method with modular structure to obtain local exact boundary controllability for a coupled system of quasilinear wave equations with dynamical boundary conditions.
-Some applications are given for the chain-like and star-like system of strings coupled via springs, respectively.
+abstract: This paper concerns a planar tree-like network of vibrating strings with point masses at the nodes.
+We use a constructive method with modular structure to get the 'one-sided' exact boundary controllability for this system with dynamical boundary conditions.
+Moreover, by constructing the 'longest' chain-like subnetwork and its 'midpoint', we divide the whole tree-like network into two tree-like sub-networks, and prove the 'two-sided' exact boundary controllability.